together we will

 Volunteer training and

-CASA of the Wiregrass Region is 1/20 counties in the state of Alabama that serve abused and neglected children in their communities.
+CASA of the Wiregrass Region serves 2 of 21 counties in the state of Alabama that assist abused and neglected children in their communities.

-You can help Change A Child’s Story with CASA of the Wiregrass Region.
+You can help Change A Child’s Story by volunteering with CASA of the Wiregrass Region

 Board of Directors